dezaen/dezaen.github.io/_posts/2018-10-21-elucidata.md

             - column      : with-8col xs-with-12col
               heading     : Objective
               description :
-                To create an identity which works on all the medium namely.
-Digital and Physical and easily identifiable.
+                Was to create an easily recognizable identity which works on Digital and Physical media in all forms and shape.
             - column      : with-4col xs-with-12col
               description :